Buying Guides By Wyatt Jenkins March 31, 2026 11 min read

 • Consistent wet braking for rain, slush, and freezing drizzle

-🧠 How to choose the right UHP winter tire (fast checklist)
+🧠 How to choose the right UHP winter tire

-1. Confirm your size and speed rating
+1. Confirm your exact tire size

-2. Think about your winter mix
+4. Think about your winter mix

-– Mostly icy and packed snow: prioritize strong ice braking and traction.
+Mostly icy and packed snow: prioritize ice braking and snow traction.
+Lots of wet slush and freezing rain: prioritize wet braking and hydroplaning resistance.

-3. Decide on comfort vs. maximum grip
+5. Decide on comfort vs. sporty feel

 Winter tire wheel with best wet braking* test graphic

-🏁 Best UHP Winter Tires for 2026 (top 6)
+🏁 Best UHP Winter Tires for 2026

 6) Hankook Winter i*cept evo3